-Porsche RETAIL GROUP Tax Strategy for the year ended 31st December 2020
+Porsche RETAIL GROUP Tax Strategy

 The following document sets out Porsche Retail Group’s position in relation to tax in the UK and represents how tax is undertaken within the business.